jacob-8/sveltefirets/README.md

 - SvelteKit
 - Typescript
 - Firebase 9
-- *includes FirebaseUI web + Firebase 8 brought in via CDN only when login component shown - FirebaseUI web allows for easy authentication in dozens of languages and many providers without you need to manage the authentication forms - this will be upgraded to use Firebase 9 once it goes GA*
+- *includes an optional FirebaseAuthUi component that brings in FirebaseUI web + Firebase 9 compat via CDN only when component shown - FirebaseUI web allows for easy authentication in dozens of languages and many providers without you need to manage the authentication forms*

 ## How to use

 Note that this is very much in progress and only works on the client but prepares the stage to work also on the server.
-Still here's how you can get started:
+Many options are not configurable like offline persistence or metadata additions.
+This is how I like to use Firebase, but I hope to make this library more configurable over time for those who don't use the same options as I do.
+Still here's how you can get started with what's available:

 - `npm install -D sveltefirets`
 - configure the package to play nice with Vite in your `svelte.config.js` file: